Alex Sandro

-At club level, Alex Sandro began his career with Atletico Paranaense, and later also played for Santos on loan.
-In 2011, he joined Porto for €9.6 million, alongside teammate and countryman Danilo, who plays as a right back.
-He joined Juventus in 2015, winning the domestic double in his first three seasons, followed by two more consecutive league titles over the following two years.
+At club level, Alex Sandro began his career with Atletico Paranaense and later also played for Santos on loan.
+In 2011, he joined Porto for €9.6 million, alongside former teammate and countryman Danilo who played as a right-back.
+Joining Juventus in 2015, winning the domestic double in his first three seasons, followed by two more consecutive league titles over the following two years.

-At international level, Alex Sandro represents Brazil, for which he has gained 30 caps.
-At youth level, he also represented the Brazil under-20 team, winning both the South American Youth Championship and the FIFA U-20 World Cup in 2011, He was later also part of the Brazil squad that won the 2019 Copa América.
+At international level, Alex Sandro represents Brazil, for which he has gained over 40 caps.
+At youth level, he also represented the Brazil under-20 team, winning both the South American Youth Championship and the FIFA U-20 World Cup in 2011.
+He was also part of the Brazil squad that won the 2019 Copa América.

 Club career

 Atletico Paranaense

 After winning an impressive amount of honours with the Atletico Paranaense youth setup and a very good performance in the Copa Parana with the U23 side, Alex Sandro earned his first call up to the senior side in October 2008.
 He played one game in the Brasileiro, taking on Internacional on 18 October.

 In 2009, Alex Sandro played a role in Atletico's championship run in the Campeonato Paranaense, playing in eight matches.
 He scored his first goal on 25 January against Rio Branco, passing the ball to himself around the keeper.
 As of October 2009, he has played in nine Brasileiro matches, playing a total of 269 minutes.